-The report is due to be considered by the Cabinet at its meeting on 25 January 2024, and members of the Overview and Scrutiny Committee are invited to review the report prior to its consideration at Cabinet.
+The report was considered by the Overview and Scrutiny Panel at its meeting on 16 January 2024, when members of the Overview and Scrutiny Committee were invited to review the report prior to its consideration at Cabinet.
+The recommendations made by the Overview and Scrutiny Panel are detailed in section 1 of the report.